electric-cloud/EC-Graphite/README.md

 cd EC-Graphite
 sudo ./installGraphite.sh
 ```
+Grafana UI is at port 3000, admin/admin

+Graphite UI is at port 80, graphite/graphite

-The user/password for the Graphite DB is graphite/graphite
+Graphite DB is also graphite/graphite

-When your graphite Vagrant box is up, do not forget to modify the wrapper.conf on your commander server (minimum version is 5.0.1).
+Do not forget to modify the wrapper.conf on your commander server (minimum version is 5.0.1).

 Uncomment the following lines and be sure to point to your statsd/graphite
 machine.